metalcycling/openstructure/modules/io/doc/mmcif.rst

 Expected properties when *mmcif_conform* is enabled:

-* The residues in a chain all represent the same mmCIF entity.
+* The residues in a chain all belong to the same mmCIF molecular entity.
 That is for example a polypeptide chain with all residues being peptide linking.
-In mmCIF
-  lingo: An entity of type "polymer" which is of entity poly type "polypeptide(L)" and all residues being "L-PEPTIDE LINKING".
+  In mmCIF lingo: An entity of type "polymer" which is of |entity_poly|_ type "polypeptide(L)" and all residues being "L-PEPTIDE LINKING".
 Well, some glycines might be "PEPTIDE LINKING".
   Another example might be a ligand where the chain refers to an entity of